-I am both lucky and sad to have my sister living in Hawaii!
-Sad, because we don’t see them as often.
-But lucky, as we get to see them and some of the best beaches in the world a few times each year.
+I am lucky to have a sister living in Hawaii!
+Although we don’t see them as often.
+We’re lucky, as we get to go to some of the best beaches in the world, a few times each year.
 With three kids, all born in Hawaii, I consider her an expert at what the best baby beach gear you actually need for the beach is.
 What add-ons are nice to have, and tips on what to not waste your money on.
 So here is our round-up of the best beach gear for baby, toddlers, and kids.
-There’s of course some overlap in Toddler-ville.
+All the important things for your beach vacation.

 1. ikea sandig // 2. cat & jack flip flops // 3. ring swim tube // 4. melissa & doug nesting buckets // 5. thinkbaby sunscreen // 6. stripe beach towel // 7. sunblock rainbow burst one-piece rash guard // 8. sportbrella adjustable umbrella w/clamp // 9. kids hooded beach towel // 10. baby float w/canopy // 11. puddle jumpers // 12. green toys construction set // 13. sunday afternoons hat

 As a new parent, the first time you take baby on a beach trip, you’re going to be over-thinking it and will likely overpack!
 So here are the essentials, and some nice to haves for a fun day in the sand.